marceaudavid/agotapi/README.md

 | `to`      | _String_ | False    | His interlocutor (null if unknown) |
 | `season`  | _Number_ | True     | The quote's season                 |
 | `episode` | _Number_ | True     | The quote's episode                |

+## Test

+You can test the request with Insomnia.
+The `insomnia.json` file already contains all the preconfigured request

 ## About